ProteinsWebTeam/pfam-docs/docs/index.rst

 Citing Pfam
 ===========

-If you use Pfam in your work, please consider citing the :ref:`citing-pfam:Pfam references`.
+If you use Pfam in your work, please consider citing the :ref:`citing-pfam:Latest publications`.

 Get in touch
 ============